Codecademy/docs/content/javascript/concepts/type-coercion/type-coercion.md

 **Type coercion** is the process of converting a value from one data type to another (such as string to number).
 Type coercion works on both primitive data types and objects, although type coercion always results in a primitive data type.

 Type coercion can be done both implicitly and explicitly.
 Explicit Type Coercion is the intentional conversion of a value from one data type to another and is typically done using native constructors such as `String()` without the `new` keyword in front of them.
-There is also implicit type casting, which is when values are converted from one data type to another automatically.
+There is also implicit type coercion, which is when values are converted from one data type to another by JavaScript.

 ## String Type Coercion